What Should You Look for When Buying a Shower Wheelchair?

 What Type of Shower Is Most Ideal for Shower Wheelchair Users?

 At Forward Day, we’re very proud of our Shower Bay portable showers because they make the bathing experience incredibly comfortable.
 Its freestanding design eliminates the need for a contractor or plumber, and the Shower Bay can be assembled in any room inside the house.
-It connects right onto the faucet; so if you have a sink, you are able to have a safe wheelchair accessible shower!
+It connects right to the faucet; so if you have a sink, you are able to have a safe wheelchair-accessible shower!